Sample Marriage Ceremony and Wedding Vows

 The bride has chosen a portion of scripture from the book of Ruth to repeat as part of her wedding vows to _______________________________.
 Repeat after me:

 ___________________________, is it your desire to submit to ___________________________ in this manner, knowing it would not only make him happy, but would also please the Lord Himself?
-(YES IT IS)
+(YES IT IS).

 I _________________________ take thee ________________________ to be my wedded wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God’s holy ordinance; and to thee I pledge my faith.

 I, __________________________ take thee, _________________________ to be my wedded husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God’s holy ordinance; and to thee I pledge my faith.
+Please reunite your hands.